patrob/3d-strategy/docs/phases/Design.md

 ## Task Sizing Guidelines
 - **Phase**: Logical grouping of related tasks (e.g., "Database Layer", "API Endpoints")
 - **Task**: Atomic unit of work with single responsibility
-- **Sizing**: Each task should be 1-8 hours, with phases balanced for similar effort
+- **Sizing**: Each task should be atomic (single file edits, command calls, etc.), with phases balanced for similar complexity
 - **Context**: Each task includes enough context for AI agent to execute independently

 ## Failure Handling